Time-Coder/PySimpleTest/README.md

 a = {"key": 5}
 log("a =", a)
 ```
 Default log file has the same base name with your python script but with expand name ".log" lays in the same folder with your python script.
 If you want to change path, use `--logfile` argument.
-See detail in *Terminal Arguments*.
+See details in [Terminal Arguments](#sec_Terminal_Arguments).
-In addition, `log` support color print, you can use `color` and `style` argument to control the print format.
+In addition to `print`, `log` support color print, you can use `color` and `style` argument to control the print format.
 For example:
 ```
 log("I am here!", color = "red", style = "highlight")
 ```